 I liked the new lobby”s gift store.
-And in the lobby, there was a piano on which one of the older patients played lullaby when a baby was born.
+And in the lobby, there was a piano on which one of the older patients played a lullaby whenever a baby was born.
 There was a maternity ward on my floor.

-I was very anxious to get started, again I was obsessively worried that the therapy wouldn’t happen.
+I was very anxious to get started with rehab., again I was obsessively worried that the therapy wouldn’t happen.
 The night preceding the start of my rehab, I selected the outfit I wanted to wear.
 I woke up early.
 I hated using a wheelchair.
-It was one of those things.
-I dreaded from a young age when I’d worked with older patients in convalescent homes.
+It was one of those things I had dreaded from a young age when I’d worked with older patients in convalescent homes.
 “That’s never going to be me,” I’d thought.

 So I felt trapped confined to the chair.
 This was more hopeful internment but it was still a hospital.
 Where the other hospital might have saved my life and kept alive.
 There was no therapy and therefore no hope.
 The corridors smelled the same smell; a mix of disinfectant and illness, with filtered air which made my skin dry.